Top Moving Hacks for a Smoother and Cheaper Move

 Start As Early As Possible

 Waiting until the last minute to start moving can be stressful.
 The second you decide you’re going to move, you should start organizing your stuff.
 Ideally, you’ll have a full month or more before moving so you can take your time decluttering, cleaning, organizing, and packing.
-Set aside a bit of time everyday for your moving tasks.
+Set aside a bit of time every day for your moving tasks.
 Narrow your focus to a single room or single step each day.
-That way you won’t get overwhelmed by the amount of steps you need to take.
+That way, you won’t get overwhelmed by the number of steps you need to take.

 Use Your Supplies Effectively